rerun/rerun/modules/stubbs/commands/add-module/README.md

 Clone a module
 --------------

-Make a new module named "roger" using "freddy" as its template:
+Make a new module named "netutil" using "waitfor" as its template:

-    rerun stubbs:add-module --module roger --description "Another friend of rerun." --template roger
+    rerun stubbs:add-module --module netutil --description "utility commands useful for checking net status." --template waitfor

-The stubbs:add-module command will initilize an empty "roger" module and then populate it with the options and commands like those contained in "freddy".
+The stubbs:add-module command will initilize an empty "netutil" module and then populate it with the options and commands declared in "waitfor".